 Near the Kremlin, there is what at first glance would seem to be a Greek temple transplanted to Moscow, and in fact, the architect Roman Ivanovich Klein was inspired by the Ionic colonnade in the design of the Pushkin Museum of Fine Arts.

 Inaugurated in 1912, the museum houses, in the two buildings, a vast collection of works of art from Ancient Egypt and ancient Greece, 700,000 works of European and American art from different periods as well as one of the most famous collections of French impressionist and post-impressionist painters of the 19th and 20th centuries.
 In short, it is a must-see Moscow place.
-The advice is to choose first what to prioritize and not go straight to the “Priam’s Treasure” thinking to find the whole collection unearthed by the German archaeologist Heinrich Schliemann in Turkey.
+The advice is to choose first what to prioritize and not go straight to the “Priam’s Treasure,” thinking to find the whole collection unearthed by the German archaeologist Heinrich Schliemann in Turkey.
 The history of “The Gold of Troy,” which by the way turns out to be older than Priam, has been very troubled, and the Russians stole it during the Second World War from the Germans, so the collection is not complete and on display, there are 259 pieces (which are not few).
-Devote some time to the European and American Art Gallery of the 19th and 20th century with paintings by the major exponents of Impressionism such as Matisse, Monet, Edgar Degas, Pierre-Auguste Renoir, and Vincent Van Gogh, and don’t miss Picasso’s paintings too.
+Devote some time to the European and American Art Gallery of the 19th and 20th centuries with paintings by the major exponents of Impressionism such as Matisse, Monet, Edgar Degas, Pierre-Auguste Renoir, and Vincent Van Gogh, and don’t miss Picasso’s paintings too.

 Opening hours and cost of the Museum ticket